-Standard 1: The teacher of PK-12 music has skills in pedagogy (planning, delivering instruction, and assessment) for vocal, instrumental, and general music.
+Standard 1: The teacher of vocal music has skills in pedagogy (planning, delivering instruction, and assessment) for vocal, instrumental, and general music.
 [Modified to align with InTASC Learner and Learning Standard 1, InTASC Instructional Strategies Standards 6,7,8]

-- 1.1 CK The teacher understands repertoire and pedagogy appropriate for various developmental stages. - 1.2 CK The teacher knows representative works of the past and present from the solo, small, and large ensemble literature. - 1.3 CK The teacher utilizes a variety of pedagogies appropriate to teaching singing, performing, listening, moving, creating, and reading/writing.
+- 1.1 CK The teacher understands vocal repertoire appropriate for various developmental stages. - 1.2 CK The teacher knows representative works of the past and present from the solo, small ensemble, and large ensemble literature. - 1.3 CK The teacher utilizes a variety of pedagogies appropriate to teaching singing, performing, listening, moving, creating, and reading/writing.

-- 1.4 PS The teacher performs alone with musical understanding and technical proficiency sufficient to interpret and model representative works of the past and present. - 1.5 PS The teacher performs alone and in small and large ensembles (vocal and instrumental). - 1.6 PS The teacher demonstrates the ability to access musical and literary resources for vocal and/or instrumental music. - 1.7 PS The teacher develops pedagogy appropriate for various developmental stages, and models/implements musical skills, such as singing, performing, listening, moving, creating, and reading/writing. - 1.8 PS The teacher demonstrates singing effective for instructional purposes. - 1.9 PS The teacher demonstrates functional knowledge of various instruments and musical technologies.
+- 1.4 PS The teacher performs vocally with musical understanding and technical proficiency sufficient to interpret and model representative works of the past and present in solos, small ensembles, and/or large ensembles. - 1.5 PS The teacher demonstrates the ability to access musical and literary resources for vocal and/or instrumental music.

+- 1.6 PS The teacher develops vocal pedagogy appropriate for various developmental stages, and models/implements musical skills, such as singing, performing, listening, moving, creating, and reading/writing. - 1.7 PS The teacher demonstrates functional knowledge of various band and orchestra instruments for instructional purposes. - 1.8 PS The teacher demonstrates singing effectively for instructional purposes.

-Standard 2: The teacher of PK-12 music has skills in creating, arranging, and improvising.
-[Aligned with Anchor Standards 1,2,3] [Modified to align with InTASC Content Standards 4,5; merged KSDE Music Standards 2 and 3]
+Standard 2: The teacher of vocal music has skills in creating, arranging, and improvising.
+[Aligned with Anchor Standards 1,2,3; Modified to align with InTASC Content Standards 4,5; merged KSDE Music Standards 2 and 3]